isomerpages/moe-bendemeersec/_s-t-e-m/Craft & Technology/Nutrition and Food Science.md

 ## **Nutrition and Food Science**
 ##### **Lower Secondary: Food and Consumer Education**

-The study of Food and Consumer Education (FCE) at Bendemeer Secondary School aims to equip students with the knowledge to be health-conscious and discerning consumers; enabling them to better manage their lives for the present and the future.
-The curriculum centres on two core areas of study, namely Food Studies and Consumer Studies where students learn to:
+<p style="text-align:justify">The study of Food and Consumer Education (FCE) at Bendemeer Secondary School aims to equip students with the knowledge to be health-conscious and discerning consumers; enabling them to better manage their lives for the present and the future.
+The curriculum centres on two core areas of study, namely Food Studies and Consumer Studies where students learn to: </p>

 * Understand the importance of nutrition for long-term health
 * Apply basic principles of consumer education
 * Apply basic financial principles for everyday decision making and planning
-* Appreciate and develop an understanding of food, nutrition and trans-cultural awareness in the global context
+* <p style="text-align:justify">Appreciate and develop an understanding of food, nutrition and trans-cultural awareness in the global context </p>
-* Nurture and develop critical thinking, problem-solving and creativity, a spirit of enterprise, innovation, and aesthetic awareness; to make informed and discerning food and consumer-related decisions
+* <p style="text-align:justify">Nurture and develop critical thinking, problem-solving and creativity, a spirit of enterprise, innovation, and aesthetic awareness; to make informed and discerning food and consumer-related decisions </p>
-* Develop positive attitudes and values for the well-being of the community (families and society)
+* <p style="text-align:justify">Develop positive attitudes and values for the well-being of the community (families and society) </p>
-* Demonstrate effective and responsible use of resources for the individuals and the community
+* <p style="text-align:justify">Demonstrate effective and responsible use of resources for the individuals and the community</p>

-Due to the experiential nature of FCE, inquiry-based learning to teach FCE is used.
-Through the cyclical process of Engage, Explore, Explain and Apply, students are provided with an authentic learning context to relate and apply their knowledge.
+<p style="text-align:justify">Due to the experiential nature of FCE, inquiry-based learning to teach FCE is used.
+Through the cyclical process of Engage, Explore, Explain and Apply, students are provided with an authentic learning context to relate and apply their knowledge.</p>

-A combination of formative and summative assessments are meted out to assess students’ application of knowledge and skills and test them on their concepts learnt in FCE.
-These include a written paper, practical lessons and coursework.
+<p style="text-align:justify">A combination of formative and summative assessments are meted out to assess students’ application of knowledge and skills and test them on their concepts learnt in FCE.
+These include a written paper, practical lessons and coursework. </p>

-In addition, the Nutrition and Food Science (NFS) unit extends students’ learning through programmes such as:
+<p style="text-align:justify">In addition, the Nutrition and Food Science (NFS) unit extends students’ learning through programmes such as: </p>

 * Collaboration with CCE department for the school’s Sec 1 LLP towards Appreciation Day
 * Bendemeer MasterChef competition